 - To eliminate hate/bias language and action

-- To create a gender neutral campus with entirely gender neutral facilities
+- To create a gender inclusive campus with entirely gender inclusive facilities

-- To become the top center of excellence on LGBTQ issues at URI, in Kingston, in RI, the U.S., and the world
+- To become the top center of excellence on issues of gender and sexuality at URI, in Kingston, in RI, the U.S., and the world

 - To produce empirical, original research that contributes to the knowledge of the larger world